 - marking pens

 Teach him a 5-minute focus exercise.
-Before your son starts his schoolwork, encourage him to take 5 minutes to focus on what he needs to do.
-This can take the form of writing down what he will do.
+Before your child starts her schoolwork, encourage her to take 5 minutes to focus on what she needs to do.
+This can take the form of writing down what she will do.
 For example: